Comprehensive Final Exam

 arrow_drop_down What is the comprehensive final exam (CFx)?

 The CFx is the Comprehensive Final Exam for the MicroMasters in Supply Chain Management.
-In order to qualify for the CFx you must have completed and passed all five SCx courses as an ID verified learner, using the same username.
+To qualify for the CFx a learner must have completed and passed all five SCx courses as an ID verified learner, using the same username.

-It costs $600 and consists of two 120-minute exams, Exam I and Exam II.
-Learners who have selected virtual proctoring will have from 19 May at 1500 UTC to 22 May at 1500 UTC to take the exam.
-Once a student begins Exam I, they must complete both exams within 12 hours.
+The exam consists of two 120-minute tests, Exam I and Exam II.
+Once a learner begins Exam I, they must complete both exams within 12 hours.
 Virtual test takers will use the Software Secure proctoring software to be virtually proctored through edX.
 See the "When will the next course be run?"
 FAQ for updates to the exam schedule.
 Course staff will notify qualified learners when they become eligible.

 arrow_drop_down What will the Final Capstone Exam be like?

 Virtually proctored learners will take the exam from their own computers and be able to open each section of the exam for two hours.

 The exam is designed to test broad learning across the five courses.
 The questions are designed according to the limitations presented in the exam: limited time, no additional software, and limited accessibility.
 The main purpose is to test your understanding of the key concepts from all five courses.
 Questions will be a mix of multiple choice, fill in the blank, and short answer.
 A score of 60% will be considered passing.

 arrow_drop_down What is a proctored exam?